analytics-portfolio/data-product-design-interview-prep/Communication/communication-in-interview.md

-A little context, I steal these strategies from multiple consulting interview handbook - I found that the consulting interview's standard of a successful interview is very high.
+A little context, I steal these strategies from multiple consulting interview handbook - I found that the consulting interview's standard of a successful interview is very high, and the consulting interview requires a similar set of skills to a Data Science interview.

 Action steps:
 1. Effective understanding: simplify your thoughts, avoid jargon, clarify your emotions.